All Episodes

 It has not been said on the program today.

-Well, you not I'm not saying you said that.
+Well, I'm not saying you said that.

-You said somebody else was bringing that up.
+You said somebody else was bringing it.

-Well, well, what I'm thinking is the founding fathers, when they were drafting that constitution, were trying to get themselves away from a government where they had that security that already limited their freedoms or freedoms that weren't available to them at the time, and they chose the freedoms over the government security, because when the government has the security, they can utilize it in any way they want to.
+Well, what I'm thinking is the founding fathers, when they were drafting that constitution, were trying to get themselves away from a government where they had that security that already limited their freedoms or freedoms that weren't available to them at the time.

-They can uh deem anybody a threat, whether it's actually a threat to the people or a threat to the government itself.
+They can deem anybody a threat, whether it's actually a threat to the people or a threat to the government itself.

-But people today they think, well, we have all this technology, we're so much smarter than they were 200 years ago.
+We're so much smarter than they were 200 years ago.

 But that's just not the case.

-Well, I think it's a brilliant point, because I made it last week.
+Well, I think it's a brilliant point because I made it last week.

 So you and I are on the same page.

-And I I made the point that you just made in the context of the gun control argument.
+And I made the point that you just made in the context of the gun control argument.

 These two guys shut down an American city.